VapiAI/vapicon-2025-hardware-workshop/README.md

 ### 2. Configuration

-Run the configuration menu to set up your WiFi credentials and Bearer Token:
+Run the configuration menu to set up your WiFi credentials and Vapi Public Key:

 ```bash
 idf.py menuconfig